KI-CISWG/MVCR/mvcr-0.6.md

 be accessible by any entity with the URI for the policy.
 Subsequent changes to the policy should not invalidate the URI for the policy in effect with the CR was issued.)
-ML: Should we consider stipulating that the uri be domain.com/privacy by default for MVCR with no payload.
+ML: Should we consider stipulating that the URI be domain.com/privacy by default for MVCR with no payload.
 JW: If the URI is not broken, but the policy has changed, how can this be known or addressed by the user?
 ML: If the privacy policy is apart of the payload of the receipt and this payload was signed by the policy provider.
 Or if the policy is registered and kept public by the registrar e.g. TOSBACK)